mindlesstux/mindlesstux.com/_posts/2024-05-01-permanent-banned-from-reddit.md

 pin: true
 ---

 Yesterday morning I was permanently banned from Reddit on my main account.
 No warning, no lube, no nothing.
-Readmore to see my timeline of attempting to deal with this.
+This is mostly for me to vent but readmore to see my timeline of attempting to deal with this.

 <!--readmore-->